Wednesday, 31 March 2021

 (Perhaps I bought it not too long before flitting and it came to our new house with me, which is why I can't nail it down to one over the other.)

 I was fascinated by the cover when I saw it, as there was something about its pristine newness that appealed to me.
 The replacement copy I received yesterday isn't quite in the same category condition-wise, but it's good enough to remind me of what it was about it that enthralled me in 1972.
 So that's another item from yesteryear ticked off the list, time to move on to the next one in my search.
-(I'll tell you what it is when I find it.)
+(I'll let you know what it is when it occurs to me.)

 In the meantime I thought I'd show you a few pages from this Special, which probably wouldn't be allowed today as some humourless harpies would decry them as sexist.
 And perhaps it could be argued that they are, but I see a great deal of observational truth in them.
 And anyway, women make sexist comments about men all the time, but that's okay it seems, as it's only men that get pulled up for it because, as we all know, all guys are b@st@rds.